 - Once you are signed up for a session, you will receive detailed information about the accommodations and expectations based on whether you are staying in a cabin or camping outside.

-- Staying in a cabin includes a bunk bed, common space, lockers, private sinks & vanities, and shared restrooms and showers.
+- Staying in a cabin includes a bunk bed, common space, lockers, shared sinks & vanities, and shared restrooms and showers.
 People staying in cabins are responsible for bringing their own bedding for a twin sized bunk bed.

 - Those staying in a cabin will be separated by age and gender.